From the Harford County Sheriff’s Office:

 Approximately 20 minutes later, Deputy Andrew VanHelten was patrolling the area of Rt.
 543 and Rt.
 136 when the suspect vehicle passed him.
 Deputy VanHelten stopped the vehicle, which was determined to be a 2001 blue Chevy Silverado, at Rt.
 136 and Cedar Lane.
 The driver was identified as Michael Lee Smith, 54, of 1023 Cedar Lane, Bel Air.
 Mr. Smith was arrested and charged with Driving While Intoxicated (DWI), Driving Under the Influence (DUI), possession of a controlled dangerous substance (marijuana), and leaving the scene of an accident.

 Although both homes sustained damage it had not been determined, as of this release, whether the occupants would remain in their homes.
 There were no injuries reported.
-Mr. Smith was taken to the Harford County Detention Center where he had a hearing before a District Court Commissioner and was released on his own recognizance.
+Mr. Smith was taken to the Harford County Detention Center where he had a hearing alongside his dwi attorney before a District Court Commissioner and was released on his own recognizance.